jacob-swanson/personal-site/_posts/2020-06-21-windows-fresh-install.md

 ---
 layout: post
 title: How I do a fresh install of Windows
+categories:
-categories: tech
+  - tech
+tags:
-tags: windows reset
+  - windows reset
 ---

 # {{page.title}}

-This is mostly for me to reference myself, but maybe you’ll find this useful and can pick and choose some steps that you like.
+This is mostly for me to reference myself, but maybe you'll find this useful and can pick and choose some steps that you like.

-This whole process shouldn’t take more than a couple of hours, once you’ve done it a couple of times.
+This whole process shouldn't take more than a couple of hours, once you've done it a couple of times.

 ## Why?